iotaledger/identity.rs/docs/specs/iota_did_method_spec.md

 A DID Integration message MUST contain a valid DID Document according to the W3C DID standard.
 In addition, the message has further restrictions:

-* The DID Document MUST always contain one or more verification methods with a public key in the `verificationMethod` object of the DID Document.
+* The DID Document MUST contain one or more verification methods with a public key in the `verificationMethod` property of the DID Document.
 It is RECOMMENDED to only use this key for updating the DID Document and name this public key #_sign-x.
 * The first DID Document in the chain MUST contain a `verificationMethod` that contains a public key that, when hashed using the `Blake2b-256` hashing function, equals the tag section of the DID.
 This prevents the creation of conflicting entry messages of the chain by adversaries.
 * An Integration DID message must be published to an IOTA Tangle on an index that is generated by the `BLAKE2b-256` of the public key, created in the [generation](#generation) event, encoded in `hex`.
 * DID Integration messages SHOULD contain all cumulative changes from the Diff Chain associated to the last Integration Chain message.
 Any changes added in the Diff Chain that are not added to the new DID Integration message will be lost.